dash-ka/REAL-BioCR/README.md

 ___
 ## Grounding
-For each extracted (and defined) entity we retrieve `k` candidate concepts from the ontology index, using embedding-based search.\
+For each extracted (and defined) entity, we first find `k` candidate concepts using embedding-based search over the ontology index.\
-For instance, below is a list the top 3 candidate concepts retrieved for the _skin tumors_ entity.
+Below are the top 3 candidate concepts retrieved for the _skin tumors_ entity.

 ```yaml